FGamess/tripsorter/README.md

             }
         }

+You can use Docker with this project.
+If you use DockerCE for Mac, please considere using docker-sync to speed up the synchronization fo the files (see docker-compose-mac.yml and docker-sync.yml file).

+Or you can use the docker-compose.yml file directly if you are under windows or Linux.

  * Using curl send post data with the input file src/boardingCardSet.json at the root of the project on the host machine:

         curl -XPOST